IBM/aspera-cli/README.md

 # Plugin: Preview

-The `preview` generates "previews" of graphical files, i.e. thumbnails (office, images, video) and video previews on an Aspera HSTS for use primarily in the Aspera on Cloud application.
+The `preview` generates "previews" of graphical files, i.e. thumbnails (office, images, video) and video previews on storage for use primarily in the Aspera on Cloud application.
 This is based on the "node API" of Aspera HSTS when using Access Keys only inside it's "storage root".
 Several parameters can be used to tune several aspects: